 When most people talk about test automation they mean GUI based test automation.
-Many people only interact with the system from the GUI (Graphical User Interface) and therefore it seems the natural way of interacting with it.
+Many people only interact with the system from the GUI (Graphical User Interface) and therefore

 However most systems today are built with as little human interaction as possible, since human interaction includes a bottleneck in processes, and humans tend to get annoyed.